-Did you know you can “DIY” your own deodorant?
-It’s super simple.
 Essential oils are a natural fit for deodorant because their properties help control odor.
 While your antiperspirant stops you from sweating completely by blocking your pores, essential oils open up your pores, allowing you to release those toxins and cool off.
-When blending the oils with baking soda and a few other safe ingredients, you can banish any smell, too.
+When you blend the oils with baking soda and a few other safe ingredients, you can banish any smell, too.

-You can simply use just five to 10 drops of the essential oil diluted with a carrier oil directly under your arms, or you can make one of the recipes below.
+To use essential oils in your deodorant, you can simply apply five to 10 drops of essential oil diluted with a carrier oil directly to your underarms, or you can make one of the recipes below.
 Here are a few of our favorite deodorizing oils:

-Always test on a small part of your skin first before using on your body.
+Always test the final mixture on a small part of your skin first before using on your body.

-First blend essential oils together.
-Add them to the vodka or witch hazel and shake well for as long as you can.
-Leave them all to settle, then add the vinegar.
-Allow it to sit for an hour.
-Pour the whole mixture into the water and shake well again.
-Pass liquid through a paper coffee filter.
-Store in a glass bottle and shake well before every use.
+Blend the essential oils together in a glass spray bottle.
+Add the vodka or witch hazel, and shake well for as long as you can.
+Let the ingredients settle, then add the vinegar.
+Allow the mixture to sit for an hour.
+Add the water to the spray bottle, and shake well again.
+Pour the mixture through a paper coffee filter, and then pour it back into the spray bottle.
+Shake well before every use.
 For a stronger scent, allow the oil and vinegar mix to sit longer before adding to the water.

-In a measuring cup, combine the glycerin and witch hazel.
+In a big measuring cup, combine the glycerin and witch hazel.
 Add the rest of the ingredients.
-Pour into a 4 ounce, dark-colored glass spray bottle.
-Use in the morning and before you go out in the evening.
+Pour the mixture into a 4-ounce, dark-colored glass spray bottle.
+Use daily in the mornings and before you go out in the evening.
 Discard after 1 month.

-Mix together all ingredients and stir well.
+Mix all ingredients together and stir well.
 Pour into a spray bottle or clean container with a tight-fitting lid.
-To apply, spray underarms or use clean cotton pads.
+To apply, spray underarms or use a clean cotton pad.
 Makes 6 ounces.

-Mix together all ingredients in a ceramic bowl or glass jar.
-Let mixture sit for one day, then strain off the liquid and discard the lemon zest.
-Pour into a clean container or spray bottle.
-To apply, spray underarms or use clean cotton pads.
+Mix all ingredients together in a ceramic bowl or glass jar.
+Let the mixture sit for one day, then strain off the liquid and discard the lemon zest.
+Pour the mixture into a clean container or spray bottle.
+To apply, spray on the underarms or use a clean cotton pad.
 Makes 4 ounces.

-In a double boiler or a small saucepan over very low heat, combine the beeswax, coconut oil, and shea butter until melted completely and mixed well.
+In a double boiler or a small saucepan over very low heat, combine the beeswax, coconut oil, and shea butter.
+Stir the mixture until all ingredients are completely melted and mixed well.
 Whisk in the baking soda and bentonite clay until well combined.
-Remove from heat and let cool for a few minutes and then stir in your essential oils.
-Take an old (clean) deodorant stick and make sure the plunger thing is twisted all the way down.
-Carefully pour your warm mixture into the container.
-Let sit until completely cool then use as normal.
+Remove from the heat and let cool for a few minutes; then stir in your essential oils.
+Take a clean, empty deodorant stick and make sure the platform is twisted all the way down.
+Carefully pour your warm mixture into the container, and let it sit until it is completely cool.
+Then use as normal.

-Mix all ingredients except the wax, chlorophyll, and essential oils in a bowl, stirring thoroughly.
-Melt wax in a double boiler over very low heat then remove from heat.
-Add to the mixed ingredients and blend well.
+Mix the cornstarch, baking soda, vodka, and distilled water in a bowl, stirring thoroughly.
+Melt the beeswax in a double boiler over very low heat.
+When it is completely melted, remove from heat.
+Add the melted beeswax to the cornstarch mixture, and blend well.
 If the wax thickens too much to be workable, heat again.
 As the mixture begins to cool, but before it hardens, add the chlorophyll and essential oil.
-Pour into molds and allow to harden.
-Store in tightly closed container.
-You can also use 10 – 15 drops of any other essential oils of choice.
+Pour the mixture into your empty deodorant container, and allow it to harden before use.